GeoffreyOnyigwaMatieso/Soar_Africa/Soar/README.md

 - Use the `foreman` gem to run React and Rails together

 ## Introduction

-In the last lesson, we created a Rails API from scratch.
-Now it's time to see how we can add a React frontend application as well.

 There are a number of ways to use React and Rails together, such as using the [`webpacker` gem](https://github.com/rails/webpacker) to manage JavaScript as